 One way to reduce the incidence of blackheads due to bacteria is by keeping the skin clean.
 Use natural antibacterial cleansers like tea tree oil or neem oil diluted with carrier oils like olive, coconut, or almond oil.
 You can also try lemon juice mixed with honey.
 Steaming the face or exfoliating can also help get rid of dead skin cells that could clog up pores.

 Another equally important thing to do is to reduce triggers of inflammation.
-Sugar is inflammatory, as are saturated and trans fats, refined carbs, and omega-6 fatty acids.14
+Sugar is inflammatory, as are saturated and trans fats, refined carbs, and omega-6 fatty acids.15

 Also take care not to pick at the blackheads.
-You would just end up pushing more dirt and bacteria into your skin and increasing inflammation.
+You’ll just end up pushing more dirt and bacteria into your skin and increasing inflammation.